szstonelee/elephant_eye_c_plusplus/lock_free_vs_thread_lock.md

 For compilation of O2, crititcal section in mutex uses CPU register.
 So the ratio is close to 9K.

-In O2 compilation, the code in critical section is like these
+In O2 compilation, the code in critical section is like the following

 ```
 sum = 0;